 A: Aurora products use many technologies for propulsion and different technologies provide different services to customers.
 Plasma Brakes and Electric Sails are propellantless devices and only use small amounts of electricity.
 They generate an electric field that catches onto upper atmospheric plasma or solar wind to create thrust.
 The attitude control thrusters use water as the propellant.

 Q: How big is Aurora?

-A: We’re currently 17 people and we are growing.
+A: We’re currently over 30 people strong and growing.

 Q: How can Aurora help to extend satellite mission time?